 - Berlin’s Museum Island is home to the city’s best exhibitions and includes over 6000 years of art and history.
 Amongst the museums are the Altes, the Neues, the Bode, the Pergamonmuseum and the Alte Nationalgalerie.

+No Berlin city guide would be complete without an overview of the city’s extensive transport system.
 Berlin benefits from a huge public transportation system and includes many different options.
 The city also has one of the lowest number of cars in Germany and the population relies mainly on public transport and the use of bicycles.
 With trains, trams, buses and ferries public transport is always a reliable option when travelling in Berlin.
 Like London, there’s also a zonal system in place.
 Travelling through all three zones with a one day pass costs €6.60.

 Berlin Tegel Airport is the main international airport to currently serve Berlin and is located 5 miles north-west of central Berlin.